 The Great Smokies has more flowering plants than any other U.S. national park.
 You can see wildflowers in bloom virtually year-round, from trillium and columbine in late winter and early spring to red cardinal flowers, orange butterfly weed and black-eyed Susans in summer to Joe-Pye weed, asters and mountain gentian in the fall.
 The best time to see wildflowers in the park is the spring, especially April and early May.
 From early to mid-June to mid-July, the hillsides and heath balds are on fire with the orange of flame azaleas, the white and pink of mountain laurel and the purple and white of rhododendron.
 Note: It is illegal to pick any wildflower, plant or tree in the park.

 A nationally known five-day Wildflower Pilgrimage is held annually in late April.
-More than 140 different hikes, classes and events explore the park's unique fauna, wildflowers and natural ecology.
+Around 200 different hikes, classes and events explore the park's unique fauna, wildflowers and natural ecology.
 Online registration usually begins in mid-February.
+Nearly 1,000 people attended the 2019 event.
 Most programs are conducted on the trails in the park, while indoor classes and events are held in Mills Conference Center and at the Sugarlands Visitor Center in Gatlinburg.
-Registration is $50 for one day and $75 for two to five days and covers everything except an optional welcome luncheon, which is $25.
-Students are $15 for the entire event, and children under 12 are free.
-The 2014 Pilgrimage, the 64th, is April 15-19.
-For information, registration or to download a program, visit www.springwildflowerpilgrimage.org.
+Registration is $75 for one day and $100 for two to five days.
+Students are $30 for the entire event, and children under 12 are $5.
+For information or registration visit www.springwildflowerpilgrimage.org.

 The Disappearing Trees of the Smokies

 You’ll see many dead or dying trees in the Smokies.
 Here are some of them, and why they are dying.